Serohman/roll-deprecated/readme.md

-> [!IMPORTANT]
+> [!WARNING]
-> This repository is under active development, and the API is subject to change.
-Before version 1.0.0, there may be significant updates or modifications to the functionality and structure of the code.
-Use with caution in production environments and consider pinning your dependency to a specific version.
+> This repository is no longer maintained and is considered deprecated.

 # Dice Rolling Library